 Learning how to protect your corporate or LLC veil is an important foundation for protecting your personal assets from your business.
-If you operate your business as a sole proprietorship and you are sued you may potentially lose all your personal assets.
+If you operated your business as a sole proprietorship and sued, you may potentially lose all your personal assets.
 There is no separation between you personally and your business.
 This is the simplest form of business structure but has the least protection.

 The next step is to form a corporation or LLC to separate your business from your personal assets.
 Now you have a separate corporate or LLC veil that provides this protection.

-It’s essential to do things properly when you incorporate it is imperative that your corporation is treated as such.
+It’s essential to do things properly when you incorporate.
+Your corporation must be treated as such.
 If the corporation is sued and there aren’t enough assets or insurance, the plaintiff may decide to go through the corporation and after you personally.
 This is called “piercing the corporate veil,” and the consequences to you can be devastating.
-This also means that it was proved that you were simply the “Alter Ego” to the corporation or LLC which means one in the same.
+This also means that it was proved that you were simply the “Alter Ego” to the corporation or LLC, which means the same.
 You are essentially a sole proprietorship again, financially paralyzed, with a lawsuit against you personally!

 How do you keep this from happening?
 Your new corporate or LLC MUST:

 - Follow corporate formalities, keeping recorded minutes and resolutions;

 - Have proper capitalization, which is the amount of money you put into the corporation to get it started;

 - MUST NOT commingle funds with your personal account.
 Under no circumstances can you use corporate money to pay for your personal expenses.

 Let’s take a closer look at how these three requirements can be breached or compromised: